jlblancopastor/data_conversion_tools/README.md

 # data_conversion_tools
 This repository contains simple codes for tranforming databases, mainly genomic data.

-ipyrad_to_phylip.R was used in the preprint:
+ipyrad_to_phylip.R was used in the publication:

-J.L.
-Blanco-Pastor, Y.J.K.
-Bertrand, I.M.
-Liberal, Y. Wei, E.C.
-Brummer and B.E.
-Pfeil.
-Robustness of RADseq for evolutionary network reconstruction from gene trees.
-2018 bioRxiv (https://www.biorxiv.org/content/early/2018/09/11/414243).
+Blanco‐Pastor, J. L., Bertrand, Y. J. K., Liberal, I. M., Wei, Y., Brummer, E. C., and Pfeil, B. E..
+2019.
+Evolutionary networks from RADseq loci point to hybrid origins of Medicago carstiensis and Medicago cretacea.
+American Journal of Botany 106( 9): 1219– 1228.

-Please cite the above preprint if used.
+Please cite the above paper if used.

-This preprint is under review in Molecular Phylogenetics and Evolution.
-Users should cite **the final paper** instead if published.